HMRC are aware that 1 in 3 landlords are not declaring their rental income.

 - Renting out your holiday home

-At Evans & Partners we have dealt with many cases since the campaign opened and importantly we appreciate that every case is unique.
+At Evans & Partners our specialist landlord accountants have dealt with many cases since the campaign opened and importantly we appreciate that every case is unique.
 We can notify HMRC on your behalf that you would like to disclose under the campaign and will make full disclosure with a formal offer on your behalf.

 We have successfully helped many people to put their tax affairs in order through the Let Property scheme and other HMRC schemes avoiding them receiving onerous penalty payments and indeed criminal investigation.